charlesxsh/wallee/README.md

   }
   ```

-- If using Rust &ge; 1.65, a backtrace is captured and printed with the error if
+- A backtrace is captured and printed with the error if the underlying error type
-  the underlying error type does not already provide its own.
-In order to see
+  does not already provide its own.
+In order to see backtraces, they must be enabled
-  backtraces, they must be enabled through the environment variables described
+  through the environment variables described in [`std::backtrace`]:
-  in [`std::backtrace`]:

   - If you want panics and errors to both have backtraces, set
     `RUST_BACKTRACE=1`;